Many of our clients have questions about uninsured motorist (UM) insurance:

 How Many Drivers Lack Proper Insurance?

-The problem is worse in some states than in others.
-According to the Insurance Information Institute, the worst state for uninsured motorists is Oklahoma, where fully 25.9% of drivers on the road are uninsured.
-The state with the lowest percentage of uninsured motorists is Massachusetts, with “only” 3.9% of drivers uninsured.
+The Insurance Information Institute estimates that 12.6% of American motorists are uninsured.
+The state with the most uninsured motorists is Oklahoma, where fully 25.9% of drivers on the road are uninsured.
+The state with the lowest percentage of uninsured motorists is Massachusetts, with only 3.9% of drivers uninsured.

-Yeah, we thought so.
-It is estimated that more than three thousand people are killed every year on California roads.
+In California, approximately 14.7% of motorists are uninsured.
+The National Safety Council estimates that more than three thousand people are killed every year on California roads.
 Thousands more are injured or suffer severe property damage.
-And if 1 out of every 7 California drivers is uninsured, that’s a lot of accidents that occur involving drivers with no insurance coverage.
+And if 1 out of every 7 California drivers is uninsured, that’s a lot of accidents involving drivers with no insurance.

 Why Are There So Many Uninsured Motorists?

-In addition, drivers are punished quite severely if the police find out that you are uninsured.
+Auto liability insurance is mandatory in 49 out of 50 states and in the District of Columbia (the exception is New Hampshire).
 In California, you may have your license suspended, face an expensive fine, or even lose your car.
 Punishments in other states vary, but most are just as harsh.
 So why would any driver want to risk this?

 What Happens If I Get in a Crash with an Uninsured Motorist?